Best Rat Traps for Home (2026): 5 Picks Compared

 Shed, garage, attic, or vacation property → Goodnature Smart Trap

 The Goodnature is overkill for an average household with 1-3 rats.
 Where it earns its premium price is in situations where you can’t check traps daily: sheds, detached garages, attics, basements, second properties, or commercial buildings.
-One CO₂ cartridge delivers up to 24 kills without your involvement.
+One CO2 cartridge can fire repeatedly without daily rebaiting.
 The Bluetooth app tells you when the trap fires, so you can show up only when there’s work to do.

 Term: “Humane”

 A word of caution.
-The Victor electronic trap markets itself as “humane” — but only because it kills instantly without prolonged suffering.
+The Victor electronic trap markets itself as “humane” — but only because it is designed to kill quickly without prolonged suffering.
 It does kill.
 If you are searching for “humane rat trap” because you don’t want the rat to die, you want a live-catch trap like the Kensizer, not an electric one.
 This is one of the most common buyer confusions on Amazon, leading to disappointed reviews.

 What Bait Actually Works (Not Cheese)